sandra-calvo/Blockchain101-Feb2019/README.md

 + [Node.js](https://nodejs.org) is an open source, cross-platform JavaScript run-time environment that executes server-side JavaScript code.
 + [Express.js](https://expressjs.com/) is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications
 + [Vue.js](https://getbootstrap.com/) is an open source toolkit for developing with HTML, CSS, and JavaScript.

-## Running the application

-Follow these steps to set up and run this code pattern.
-The steps are described in detail below.

 ### Prerequisites